 Tillinghast Cook built a home for his family in 1829 on his 108 acre plot that would remain in ownership of his descendants for many years.

 In 1978, Mrs. Elizabeth Wolfe Eddy, a descendent of Tillinghast Cook and a former President of the Junior League of Parkersburg (JLP), donated the Cook House, an important local historical site, to the JLP.
 After the house's acquisition by the JLP in 1978, the Cook House was placed on the National Register of Historic

 Places.
-The Junior League recognizes the important historical nature of the house and strives to preserve the house's style, character and history.
+The JLP recognized the important historical nature of the house and worked to preserve the house's style, character and history.
 The house was furnished with some original items from the Cook family and pieces appropriate to the period.

 In 1990, the JLP established an endowment fund with the Parkersburg Area Community Foundation to be used for the preservation, restoration, improvement, or development of the Cook House, which housed the League's headquarters.